FlowForwarding/loom/README.md

 ## Overview

-Tapestry is a system that measures network complexity by caputring Domain Name System (DNS) endpoint interaction data via OpenFlow enabled network taps in front of one or more of an organization's internal recursive DNS servers.
+Tapestry is a system that measures network complexity by capturing Domain Name System (DNS) endpoint interaction data via OpenFlow enabled network taps in front of one or more of an organization's internal recursive DNS servers.